 Today was a learning experience in figuring out how to get around Buenos Aires.
 I got lost many times….
 Happily it was a beautiful, sunny day, nothing bad happened, and I survived a hectic but productive outing!
 After almost 9 hours of walking my feet hurt and I was grumpy but laughed at myself.
-Best of all there was no problem sleeping like a baby last night – well deserved Zzzzs!
+Best of all, I slept like a baby last night – well deserved zzzzs!

 This is the third day in Buenos Aires.
-For the past few days I’ve been trying to accomplish what seemed like an impossible task – purchasing a rechargeable SUBE card to use for subways, buses, and trains.
+For a few days I’ve been trying to achieve what seemed like an impossible task – purchasing a rechargeable SUBE card for subways, buses, and trains.
 Without a SUBE card you must pay with coins, since bills are not accepted.
-In Buenos Aires, coins are very hard to find.
+In Buenos Aires, coins are hard to find.

-To make commuting easier, in 2009 Buenos Aires initiated SUBE, a new electronic system for paying subway and bus fares.
+To improve commuting, in 2009 Buenos Aires initiated a new electronic system for subway and bus fares called SUBE.
 It’s an understatement to say that SUBE has suffered from major administrative problems.
-Getting a SUBE card sounded difficult, but not impossible, so I decided to pursue it.
-I’ll be here for a month and need an efficient and economical way to get around the city.
+Obtaining the SUBE card sounded difficult, but not impossible, so I decided to pursue it.
+I’ll be here for a month and need an efficient, economical way to get around the city.

 Travel bloggers shared stories about how they had spent weeks trying to purchase the card and failed.
 Believe it or not SUBE cards are NOT sold at subway, bus, or train stations but at illusive and ever-changing kiosks in various parts of Buenos Aires.

-Buenos Aires does not have an integrated transport system run by the government.
+Buenos Aires doesn’t have an integrated transport system run by the government.
 One organization runs the subway but 90 separate companies run the 141 bus lines.
-The trains are independent of both the buses and subway and I haven’t even thought about them yet.
+The trains are independent of both the buses and subway, and I haven’t even thought about them yet.

-As of yesterday morning, I’d been to 4 different places listed as SUBE card purchase points, only to be disappointed each time.
-Had also heard that citizens of other countries must present their passport and fill out a comprehensive application divulging what seems a little too much personal information for a bus pass.
+As of yesterday morning, I’d been to four different places listed as SUBE card purchase points, only to be disappointed each time.
+I heard that citizens of other countries must present their passport and fill out a comprehensive application divulging what seems a little too much personal information for a bus pass.